 3 – House of 1000 Corpses (2003)

 Zombie’s directorial debut, House of 1000 Corpses, is a mixed bag.
-Extremely violent and wildly colourful, House feels like a firsti-time directorial effort.
-To some extent, Zombie struggles in the shift from music videos to feature length movies.
-For instance, Zombie uses too many jarring edits that can be quite disorienting.
-Tonally the film makes some wild jumps from gritty exploitation horror to supernatural nightmare.
+Extremely violent and wildly colourful, House feels like a first-time directorial effort.
+To some extent, Zombie struggles in the shift from making music videos to feature length movies.
+For instance, Zombie uses too many jarring edits that disorient.
+Tonally, the film makes some wild jumps from gritty exploitation horror to supernatural nightmare.
 Zombie also straddles a precarious fence between homage and overt imitation.
-Yet in spite of its limitations Zombie gave us a visually impressive and wild horror outing that introduced the horror world to the scariest clan since Texas Chainsaw Massacre.
+Yet in spite of its limitations, Zombie delivered a visually impressive and wild horror outing that introduced cinema to the scariest clan since The Texas Chainsaw Massacre.

 2 – Lords of Salem (2013)

 Some fans will take issue with Lords of Salem being ranked higher than House of 1000 Corpses.
 Notwithstanding personal preferences, Lords of Salem is highly underrated.
 It was a significant step forward for Zombie as a filmmaker.
 For perhaps the first time in his filmmaking career, Zombie showed restraint, focusing more on atmosphere than grindhouse shocks.
 While he’s clearly cribbing on Ken Russell’s The Devils, Zombie actually instills a steadily increasing sense of dread.
 The Lords’ ‘song’ is haunting and the ending is a ‘mind fuck’ that references Kubrick in all the right ways.